c4spar/deno-cliffy/command/README.md

 In the first parameter to `.command()` you specify the command name and any command arguments.
 The arguments may be `<required>` or `[optional]` and the last argument may also be variadic.
-The second argumend of the `.command()` method is optional and can be eather the command description or an instance of a `Command` class.
+The second argument of the `.command()` method is optional and can be either the command description or an instance of a `Command` class.
 The description can be also defined with the `.description()` method.